UniversalDependencies/docs/treebanks/fa/index.md

 The conversion of the UPDT to the Universal Dependencies has been carried out semi-automatically.
 In this process, we used a conversion script for reversing the head and dependent relations in the prepositional modifier (prep) and object of a preposition (pobj).
 Furthermore, we have used other scripts tailored for Persian to separate different types of clitics from their host.
 Subsequently we added different rules for rewriting the coarse-grained part-of-speech tags and the dependency labels.
 Morphological features were then mapped semi-automatically.
 In the current release, lemmas are added for a large number of tokens.
 This process is further done semi-automatically.
 The entire process has been manually validated.

 ## Acknowledgments
+The conversion of the UPDT to the Persian UD has been performed by Mojgan Seraji in collaboration with Filip Ginter.
+The annotations (PoS tags and dependency relations) were manually checked and corrected by Mojgan Seraji.
+The universal morphological features and lemmas were further added by Mojgan.
+The process has been carried out in consultation with Joakim Nivre.
+The original UPDT was also developed by Mojgan Seraji at Uppsala University.
+Mojgan is deeply thankful to Joakim Nivre and Carina Jahani for their consultations during the development of the UPDT.

 # Statistics of UD Persian